God is in the Timing: Part 2, The Testing. (Read Sign of Hope, the previous post first.)

 I prayed and struggled until I could say, “Everything in me is screaming in protest, God.
 I can’t control my feelings, but with my will, I choose to trust you and to place my son and my heart in your hands.
 Your will, not mine.”

 An amazing peace came over me and I recognized that letting go is part of everything in our journey.
 And that once Abraham had let go, God did not take Isaac.
-I certainly knew that part of the story, when I had turned to it in the Bible, but remembered only the letting go part, until I had done that myself.
+I knew that part of the story, but remembered only the letting go part, until I had done that myself.

 The next few days, I called every person of praying faith, that I knew of any denomination, and asked for prayers for Tommy.